 If you are pregnant or exclusively breastfeeding and have melasma, I don’t recommend decreasing the carbohydrates in your diet.
 You can take the processed food out of your diet and eat healthy whole foods which will be better for you and your baby.
 Once you give birth and your baby is no longer exclusively breastfeeding (after 6 months of age), you can then experiment with decreasing the carbs in your diet to see if this can help fade the melasma (if you continue breastfeeding but not exclusively, you’ll still need a good amount of carbohydrates in your diet to maintain your milk supply, so make sure not to take too much out).
 Sometimes you’ll have to wait until after you’ve completely stopped breastfeeding and your postpartum hormones have normalized to see improvements in the melasma.

-What foods you need to eat more of for melasma?
+5- Foods to eat more of for melasma

 Along with taking out all processed and junk foods out of your diet, and decreasing carbohydrates, it’s also important to make sure you are getting good quantities of antioxidants in your daily diet.